Protein-Protein Interaction Screening Could Uncover How Gene Mutations Contribute to Autism

 High Throughput Screening

-Scientists are also increasing the use of high throughput protein–protein interaction screening to better identify and predict different diseases and disorders.
+Scientists are also increasing the use of high throughput protein–protein interaction screening to better identify and predict different diseases, risk of having cancer, and disorders.
 This method has been used in cancer research in the recent past.
 However, it seems as though high throughput screening of protein–protein interactions can also give immense insight into autism.
 By screening protein–protein interactions, researchers can better see how mutations in autistic patients disrupt normal function, leading to the symptoms we associate with the disorder.

 Looking Forward